Cape Girardeau, Perry counties in Missouri and Union County, Illinois, report new virus cases

 Officials in Cape Girardeau County, Perry County, Missouri, and Union County, Illinois reported additional patients.

 One new case was reported in Cape Girardeau, pushing its total to 49.
-Eight of the county's residents remain hospitalized with the virus, and 29 have recovered.
+Eight of the countys residents remain hospitalized with the virus, and 29 have recovered.

 This story available to you free thanks to the support of